menu

 Living in Hamden

 Hamden is a larger medium-sized town located in the state of Connecticut.
-With a population of 60,809 people and 13 constituent neighborhoods, Hamden is the 12th largest community in Connecticut.
+With a population of 60,809 people and 13 associated neighborhoods, Hamden is the 12th largest community in Connecticut.

 Also of interest is that Hamden has more people living here who work in computers and math than 95% of the places in the US.

-Not only is Hamden a town with many college students, but it also retains many recent graduates who are looking to start new careers, creating a decent-sized population of people who are young, single, educated, and upwardly-mobile.
-This makes it a good choice for other relocating single professionals.
-Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.
+Not only is Hamden a town with many college students, but it also retains many recent graduates who are looking to start new careers, creating a very large population of people who are young, single, educated, and upwardly-mobile.
+That’s because Hamden is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
+This makes Hamden a pretty good place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.

-The per capita income in Hamden in 2018 was $39,286, which is low income relative to Connecticut, and upper middle income relative to the rest of the US.
-This equates to an annual income of $157,144 for a family of four.
+The per capita income in Hamden in 2018 was $43,753, which is lower middle income relative to Connecticut, and upper middle income relative to the rest of the US.
+This equates to an annual income of $175,012 for a family of four.
 However, Hamden contains both very wealthy and poor people as well.

 The most common language spoken in Hamden is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Langs. of India.